EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Evaluations

-Fig. \ref{fig:performance} shows the overall training throughput for LM, GNMT-8, Transformer and BERT-base model on 4, 8 and 16 GPUs.
-EmbRace achieves a 1.02$\times$-30.66$\times$ speedup on 3090 nodes and 1.09$\times$-6.39$\times$ on 2080 nodes across four benchmark models.
+Figure \ref{fig:performance} shows the overall training throughputs for LM, GNMT-8, Transformer and BERT-base model on 4, 8 and 16 GPUs.
+EmbRace achieves a 1.02$\times$-1.77$\times$ speedup on RTX3090 nodes and 1.09$\times$-2.41$\times$ on RTX2080 nodes across four benchmark models.
 We present the experiment details among different models as follows.

-\textbf{LM}: Over the best baseline, EmbRace performs 1.18$\times$-1.77$\times$ faster on 3090 GPUs and 1.99$\times$-2.41$\times$ on 2080 GPUs.
-In our experiments, the LM model has the largest sparse parameters ratio and holds two large embedding tables, each taking over 1.5GB.
+\textbf{LM}: Over the fastest baseline, EmbRace performs 1.18$\times$-1.77$\times$ better on RTX3090 GPUs and 1.99$\times$-2.41$\times$ on RTX2080 GPUs.
+In our experiments, the LM model has the largest sparse parameter ratio and holds two large embedding tables, each taking over 1.5GB.
 So that dense communication methods (Horovod AllReduce and BytePs) are too slow.
-Also limited by the huge embedding tables and GPU memory, 3090 GPUs could hold the entire LM model but partially model for 2080 GPU, where we have to put embedding tables on CPU.
-For 3090 GPUs, the second fastest method is Horovod AllGather due to its effective NCCL implementation.
-For 2080 GPUs, Horovod AllGather is the second fastest method on 4 GPUs but surpassed by CPPS on 8 and 16 GPUs, because the scalability of PS is better than AllGather, which is discussed in Section \ref{sec:spasrcomm}.
+Also limited by the huge embedding tables and GPU memory, RTX3090 GPUs could hold the entire LM model but for RTX2080 GPU we have to put embedding tables on the CPU.
+For RTX3090 GPUs, the second-fastest method is Horovod AllGather due to its effective NCCL implementation.
+For RTX2080 GPUs, Horovod AllGather is the second fastest method on 4 GPUs but is surpassed by Parallax on 8 and 16 GPUs, because the scalability of PS is better than AllGather, which is discussed in Section \ref{sec:spasrcomm}.

-\textbf{GNMT-8/Transformer:} EmbRace outperforms the best baseline 10.3\%-26.8\% in GNMT-8 and 11.5\%-17.6\% in Transformers with 3090 GPUs.
-With 2080 GPUs, EmbRace sees 9.4\%-29.6\% speedups in GNMT-8 and 10.5\%-28.2\% speedups in Transformers.
+\textbf{GNMT-8/Transformer:} EmbRace outperforms the best baseline 10.3\%-26.8\% in GNMT-8 and 11.5\%-17.6\% in Transformers with RTX3090 GPUs.
+With RTX2080 GPUs, EmbRace sees 9.4\%-29.6\% speedups in GNMT-8 and 10.5\%-28.2\% speedups in Transformers.
 There are fewer sparse parameters than LM in translation models GNMT-8 and Transformer.
-When training GNMT-8 and Transformer with 3090 GPUs, Horovod AllGather is the fastest method on 4 and 8 GPUs, but performs worse than Horovod AllReduce on 16 GPUs due to its scalability.
+When training GNMT-8 and Transformer with RTX3090 GPUs, Horovod AllGather is the fastest method on 4 and 8 GPUs, but performs worse than Horovod AllReduce on 16 GPUs due to its scalability.
 BytePs performs worse than Horovod AllReduce because BytePs uses share memory to speed up communication.
-In our hardware environment, the speed of RAMs is slower than the 100 Gbps InfiniBand networks, damaging the performance of BytePs.
-The CPPS is less effective than Horovod AllReduce due to the frequent memory copy between GPU and CPU.
-However on 2080 GPUs, dense methods get poor performance due to the smaller minibatch size and lower intra-node bandwidth.
-Horovod AllGather is the fastest baseline on 4 and 8 GPUs while exceeded by CPPS on 4 GPUs.
+In our hardware environment, the speed of RAMs is slow and would damage the performance of BytePs.
+The Parallax is less effective than Horovod AllReduce due to the frequent memory copy between GPU and CPU.
+However on RTX2080 GPUs, dense methods get poor performance due to the smaller batch size and lower intra-node bandwidth.
+Horovod AllGather is the fastest baseline on 4 and 8 GPUs while exceeded by Parallax on 16 GPUs.